WiFi Calling lets you phone without a cell signal

 While you don’t need to do much to get WiFi calling, there are a few basic requirements.

-Your phone software needs to be up-to-date.
+Your phone operating system needs to be up-to-date.
 There shouldn’t be a problem with this although some Android users may find their phone brand has not updated the software recently.
+Apple tends to update phone software at least once a year.
+Often much more frequently.

 Second, you need to have a phone account with either 2degrees or Vodafone.
-Spark does not offer WiFi calling at the time of writing although it is on the way.
+Spark does not offer WiFi calling at the time of writing although the company says it is on the way.

 Third, you need to be near a suitable WiFi router.
+You probably have one at home.
 Not every router supports WiFi Calling, this is especially the case with open access WiFi hotspots.

 What does WiFi Calling cost?